 - If you have a problem with swaying or instability, re-distribute the load.
 Most instability issues come from improper loading.
 Central loading is best.
 Even if the tongue weight is right, loads that are significantly at the front and back of the trailer will contribute to instability.
+Here is the article about weight.
 Other issues come from improper assembly (things not lined up or square) – so, take time and care when building the trailer.

 - Do not overload.
 This means weight on the trailer as well as towing limits of the pulling vehicle and the hitch.
 Vehicles have published limits, and so do many of the components on your trailer.
 Trailer towing capacity is defined by the weakest part in the system.

 - Do not overload the axles or tires.
 We recommend tires with 10%+ over the required capacity.

 After all the other mechanics of inspecting, and loading the trailer, it finally comes down to driving.
 I have learned to drive different with a trailer to avoid problems.
 Here are a few towing tips for your driving.